Clash of the Champions: Clash of the Champions XXIV

 Clash of the Champions XXIV took place on August 18, 1993, in Daytona Beach, Florida, from the Ocean Center.

 Lord Steven Regal replaced the injured Brian Pillman.
 On September 1, Anderson and Roma would be stripped of the NWA World Tag Team Championship, due to WCW withdrawing from the NWA.
 Bobby Eaton replaced Regal, who replaced Pillman in the earlier match.
 If Vader had been disqualified in the main event, he would have lost the title to Smith.
 Cactus Jack returned after the main event match, attacking Vader.
 The Shockmaster made his WCW debut in one of the most infamous moments in wrestling history.

 Clash of the Champions XXV

 Clash of the Champions XXV took place on November 10, 1993, in St. Petersburg, Florida, from the Bayfront Arena.

 Ric Flair pinned Big Van Vader but the referee later reversed the decision to a disqualification victory for Flair as Vader had accidentally knocked down the referee.
 As a result, Vader retained the championship.

 Clash of the Champions XXVI

 Clash of the Champions XXVI took place on January 27, 1994, in Baton Rouge, Louisiana, from the Riverside Centroplex.

-This event saw the debut of Bobby "The Brain" Heenan in WCW.
+This event saw the debut of Bobby "The Brain" Heenan in WCW and Nick Bockwinkel debuted as the on camera WCW commissioner.